 President’s vision deserves consideration

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday January 31, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, January 31, 1991

 The state of the union was an especially noteworty event this year.

 First, George Bush became the sixth president in this century to stand before the Congress as commander-in-chief of a nation at war.

 Second, the demonstration of unity and support for American forces in the Persian Gulf was overwhelming.
 It was also a welcome change from the carping and finger pointing preceding the congressional vote on January 12.
 That’s when nearly three out of four Democrats voted against giving the president authority to oppose Saddam Hussein and to use force to enforce the U.N. resolutions.

 Good or bad, President Bush has a vision of the post-Cold War world and a “new world order.”
 It is a more fragmented world where power is diffused, more dangerous than the superpower standoff that defined the Cold War era.

 Third, the president outlined a domestic vision.
 Not much was new, to be sure.
 At the core of the president’s vision is an opportunity society driven by economic growth.

 Growth would be achieved by stimulating enterprise formation and job creation through the tax code – including a capital gains tax exemption and tax credits to encourage investments in research and development.
 There would be increased investments in highways and other infrastructure.

 The president also called for lower interest rates to be achieved by controlling federal spending through a pay-as-you-go approach.